tanghao-xiaomi/docs/en/debugging_tools/GDB/GDB_debugging.md

 #### Solution

-1. **Confirm the Python Version GDB Needs**: The error message often indicates the required version (for example, `python3.8`).
+1. Confirm the Python Version GDB Needs: The error message often indicates the required version (for example, `python3.8`).

-2. **Install the Corresponding Version**: Ensure this version of Python is installed on your system.
+2. Install the Corresponding Version: Ensure this version of Python is installed on your system.
 You can refer to guides such as [How to Install and Switch Python Versions](https://www.rosehosting.com/blog/how-to-install-and-switch-python-versions-on-ubuntu-20-04/).

-3. **Configure `PYTHONHOME`**: If the problem persists after installation, try setting the `PYTHONHOME` environment variable to force GDB to use the correct Python interpreter.
+3. Configure `PYTHONHOME`: If the problem persists after installation, try setting the `PYTHONHOME` environment variable to force GDB to use the correct Python interpreter.

 ## VIII.
 References